 This approach resonates through every other reading experience children encounter, such as whole class reading, group reading sessions, peer reading and in selecting the books which we provide for children to read independently, and the contexts we provide for sharing and enjoying these books.
 Pupils read at frequent intervals during the school week; to staff, at home, to parent-helpers, during quiet reading times, as well as for research in other subjects.

-Daily reading comprehension takes place, taught through the Power of reading texts, as well as weekly discrete reading skills lessons.
+Daily reading comprehension takes place, taught through the unit of study texts, as well as weekly discrete reading skills lessons.

 The reading books for children who are working on the Twinkl Programme (predominantly those in Reception and Year One) will be reading books that are entirely phonetically decodable and are in line with what they know.
 As we aim to instill a life-long love of reading we draw on range of different books to promote this.
 These include Oxford Reading Tree, Floppy’s Phonics and Bug Club which feature a range of fiction and non-fiction texts.
 These books have been carefully ordered by staff, by number and are worked through progressively by the children, according to their phonetic awareness.
 Access to these decodable books enables our youngest children to build confidence and allows them to practise their phonics skills.
 Some of the books may feature high frequency and/or tricky words which the children learn to recognise as part of the phonics programme.
 Other opportunities to read together happen daily too as part of the routine and/or environment.
 Children will enjoy sharing stories, non-fiction texts and poems together and will read captions, labels and simple instructions as part of their day-to-day learning.